appstract/laravel-bootstrap-components/README.md

 Easily use Bootstrap 4 components as Laravel components.

-Requires Laravel 5.4+.
-The package is based on Bootstrap 4 beta.

 You can help with adding components by creating a pull request.

 ## Installation